saffriha/ictac2014/README.md

 conservative and aggressive compacting lead to the same points-to sets, meaning that for all pairs (r1, o1) and (r2, o2) r1 ⊑ r2 implied o1 ⊑ o2 in this example.
-Compared to using no compacting at all, in the most extreme case compacting reduced a pointsto-set from 1600 to 200 pairs and reduced the analysis duration from 302 to 13 seconds.
+Compared to using no compacting at all, in the most extreme case compacting reduced a points-to set from 1600 to 200 pairs and reduced the analysis duration from 302 to 13 seconds.

 The eclipse project includes 3 run configurations which run the example project